 Meet Bodi’s Buddy, an 18 year old off the track thoroughbred who has now made his way to a life of retirement at FAAAS (as of October 2016), where he will stay and hopefully become part of our animal assisted therapy program soon.
 Our network of friends rescued him from the New Holland Auction, kill pen in Pennsylvania late one Sunday evening in September 2016, before the meat man shipped him to slaughter.
 Bodi was at the auction with 5 other OTTB’S and he was the only one that didn’t have a home offer from other rescues.
 We couldnt turn our backs on him.

 Meet Hap the App!
-We are proud to welcome this beautiful 27 year young Apaloosa gelding to our facility.
+In November of 2016, we happily welcomed this beautiful 27 year young Apaloosa gelding to our facility.
 Now a retiree, Hap the App will be spending his days frolicking in the fields with his new friends here at FAAAS.
-He was given too us by a family who understood that they couldn't take care of him anymore.
-We're more than happy to give this old guy a loving home!
+He was retired to us by a wonderful family who understood that they couldn't take care of him locally anymore.
+We're more than happy to give this senior guy a loving home!
 Hap is already become a healing element to the Military Veterans and barn buddies, and many visitors of FAAAS!